 Do you have what it takes to pacify a rebellious region following a devastating and destabilizing war?
 Rebel Inc. gives you the tools to prove you can.
 To keep your assigned region under control, you’ll have to balance spending resources on military and civilian priorities, from instituting reading programs to build literacy levels, to constructing new guard outposts and hiring foreign soldiers to help keep the peace.
 But whatever you do, do it fast, as rebel insurgents will be waiting to seize control of the country.

-The Wolf Among Us
+The Wolf Among Us (free)

 They’re fairy tale characters — but not as you know them.
 The Wolf Among Us tells the story of Bigby Wolf, otherwise known as “the big bad wolf”, as he polices the magical community hiding in plain sight.
 Based on the award-winning Fables comic series by Bill Willingham, The Wolf Among Us challenges you to solve a brutal, bloody murder in a world where your choices matter.
 Set before the events of the Fables series, this is the perfect place to start with this series.
-The first part is available for free, with episodes 2 to 5 available for purchase within the game.
+The first part is available for free, with episodes two to five available for purchase within the game.

-Monument Valley 2
+Monument Valley 2 ($5)

-Monument Valley 2, the sequel to the 2014 sensation, introduced a heartfelt bond between mother and child.
+Monument Valley 2, the sequel to the 2014 sensation, introduces a heartfelt bond between mother and child.
 Protagonist Ro guides her child through the gorgeous, dream-like puzzle levels.
 The environments themselves are even more pleasant than the already delightful original.
 Seeing landscapes change with your inputs is perhaps an even cleverer illusion than the actual puzzles.
 Relaxing, moving, and utterly mesmerizing, Monument Valley 2 is one of the best puzzle-adventures on Android.

 Agent 47’s move from stealth to tactical strategy made a whole ton of sense thematically.
 But we doubt anyone expected Hitman Go to be one of the better turn-based games around on mobile.
 Each grid-based level plays out like a game of chess.
 Characters are even rendered as model figures.
 Dispatching enemies while working through rooms is just as satisfying as it typically is in real time.
 Mechanically sound and wonderfully designed, Hitman Go is the turn-based puzzle game you never knew you needed.
 No prior knowledge of the Hitman franchise is required to fully enjoy it, either.